 Beginning multiplication games are great for a variety of grade levels.
-And, I don’t have to tell you how important mastering Multiplication Math Fact Fluency is for Third Grade, Fourth Grade and Fifth Grade Math Lessons.
-Some students like traditional practice methods like flashcards and paper pencil – other students enjoy computer apps and games and still other students learn best through
+And, I don’t have to tell you how important mastering Math Fact Fluency is for Third Grade, Fourth Grade, and Fifth Grade Math Lessons.
+Some students like traditional practice methods like flashcards and paper pencils – other students enjoy computer apps and games and still other students learn best through

 engaging games and activities.
 Personally, I like a combination of all 3 of these methods to help with beginning multiplication facts.

 I say the more practice … the better.

-Recently, my third grade son has been working so hard trying to commit his multiplication times tables to memory.
-Actually, he has been impressing me with his success and has done a much better job that his two older brothers in that area.
+Recently, my third-grade son has been working so hard trying to commit his multiplication times tables to memory.
+Actually, he has been impressing me with his success and has done a much better job than his two older brothers in that area.
 (Woo Hoo J!)

 For kicks and giggles, I took out my Multiplication Math Packets and had him try a few pages independently.
 One thing to know about my youngest – he is rough and tumble and a master lego builder, but if you break out the markers and crayons…he is in heaven…for about 15 minutes.
 Granted, 15 minutes may not seem that long to you but for here in a house full of boys…it’s delightful!